-I always wanted to write, but never had much time for it.
+I always wanted to write stories, but never had much time for it.
 I still don't have much time - and probably not much talent also, judging by the amount of work I have to put in what I write just to make it readable.
-The result is that I'm exceedingly slow (my current story is being updated with a new chapter about once every 3 months).
+The result is that I'm exceedingly slow (my current story is being updated with a new chapter once every 3 months or so).

 Some links for fellow Tali fans: